ASTRONOMY POSTERS

 Saturn, the sixth planet from the Sun and the second largest planet in the Solar System, is classified as a gas giant.
 The most distinct feature of Saturn is a system of rings.

-Saturn is named after the Roman god Saturnus, (the Greek Kronos, father of Zeus) and lends its name to Saturday.
+Saturn is named after the Roman god of agriculture Saturnus, (the Greek Kronos, father of Zeus) sharing the same root word with Saturday.

 • more Saturn posters